wilsonw926/ios-decal-lab6/README.md

       reason: 'Could not find a storyboard named 'Main' in bundle NSBundle </Users/paige/Library/Developer/CoreSimulator/Devices/
       17EEA772-3B18-4D40-9A9A-4C97A7E5034B/data/Containers/Bundle/Application/684846F7-9231-4F40-9541-19C090E49415/Login.app>

-To fix this, **open up your app's Info.plist, and delete the key `Main storyboard file base name`** (since we do not have a Storyboard file for our application, this key is not valid).
+To fix this, **open up your app's Info.plist, and delete the key** `Main storyboard file base name` (since we do not have a Storyboard file for our application, this key is not valid).
+Your app should now run without errors, but will not display anything yet, because we have not specified the initial view controller.

 ## Part 2: Setting the Initial View ##
 Since we are not using a storyboard, we now need to programmatically set the initial view controller of our application.
 To do this, **edit the method `application(_ application: UIApplication, didFinishLaunchingWithOptions` found in AppDelegate.swift** so that our initial view we see when opening the app is the LoginViewController.
 Check out the [Lecture 8 Programmatic Design Slides](http://iosdecal.com/Lectures/Lecture8.pdf#page=50) for an example of how to do this.